Certified Environmental Manager

 If you are interested in hiring a CEM, refer to our List of Certified Individuals.

-How to become a CEM
+How do I become a CEM?

 To become a CEM, follow the steps below:

-Am I qualified to become a CEM?
+What are the qualifications to become a CEM?

-• A bachelor’s or advanced degree from an accredited college or university in a relevant field and at least 3 years of relevant environmental experience within the 5 years preceding the date of application
+• A bachelor’s or advanced degree from an accredited college or university in a relevant field.

 • A statement declaring the details of any pleas of guilty or nolo contendere in any criminal proceeding and of any conviction of a crime.